fakerieh/device-features-emerald.xml/README.md

 ## 🔧 Purpose

 This file defines hardware and software feature flags used by the Android system to configure behavior specific to the device.
-It is essential for proper functionality and compatibility of system components, particularly within AOSP-based ROMs or custom builds.

 ## 📥 Usage